-Capital risk is the risk that the Barclays Bank Group has an insufficient level or composition of capital to support its normal business activities and to meet its regulatory capital requirements under normal operating environments and stressed conditions (both actual and as defined for internal planning or regulatory stress testing purposes).
-This also includes the risk from the Barclays Bank Group's pension plans.
-Key capital risks that the Barclays Bank Group faces include:

-• Failure to meet prudential capital requirements

-This could lead to the Barclays Bank Group being unable to support some or all of its business activities, a failure to pass regulatory stress tests, increased cost of funding due to deterioration in investor appetite or credit ratings, restrictions on distributions and/or the need to take additional measures to strengthen the Barclays Bank Group's capital or leverage position.
+Capital risk is the risk that the Issuer has an insufficient level or composition of capital to support its normal business activities and to meet its regulatory capital requirements under normal operating environments and stressed conditions (both actual and as defined for internal planning or regulatory stress testing purposes).
+This also includes the risk from the Issuer's defined benefit pension plans.
+A key capital risk that the Issuer faces includes failure to meet prudential capital requirements.
+This could lead to the Issuer being unable to support some or all of its business activities, a failure to perform adequately in stress tests, increased cost of funding due to deterioration in investor appetite or credit ratings, restrictions on distributions and/or the need to take additional measures to strengthen the Issuer's capital or leverage position.